vs-malishev/project-mybooks/README.md

 # Project MyBooks

-Application built and delivered as a part of Udacity React nanodegree course.
+Application built and delivered as a part of Udacity React Nanodegree Course.

 ## Requirements
 * Node